VACUMM/sonat/doc/source/core.rst

-the ensemble can be **optimally reduced** while keeping its properties almost intact :cite:`even04`: the EOF [#eof]_ and eigenvalues of a PCA [#pca]_ analysis of the ensemble are used regenerate an ensemble of independent states and of reduced size.
+the ensemble can be **optimally reduced** while keeping its properties almost intact :cite:`even04`: the EOF [#eof]_ and eigenvalues of a PCA [#pca]_ analysis of the ensemble are used to regenerate an ensemble of independent states and of reduced size.
 We introduce an **enrichment factor** :math:`e` (:math:`> 1.0`):